khalifa93/fixcity-mobile-privacy-policy/README.md

 **Note:**
 - If you use analytics, crash reporting, or third-party services, mention them specifically.
 - If you collect more sensitive data (e.g., ID numbers, photos of people), add details about how you protect and use that data.

+> Disclaimer:
+> FixCity is an independent platform and is not affiliated with or endorsed by any government or municipal authority.
+Reports submitted through this app may not be received or acted upon by your local government.